 Emergency and Urgent Care

-Countryside Veterinary Service offers 24-hour emergency care service.
+Nokomis Veterinary Service offers 24-hour emergency care service.
 This service is designed for situations that require immediate veterinary attention after hours.
 We also offer urgent care when the condition is not life threatening, but the animal requires medical attention.
 Our staff will do their best to squeeze you in between scheduled appointments.
 Please call the office to allow our staff to accommodate your needs before arriving.

 We get it!
 It’s not always possible to bring your horse in.
 For this reason, we offer farm calls and see your animals at your facility.